 What Is Contemporary Design?

-Simply put, contemporary interior design refers to styles that are presently relevant and new.
+Simply put, when comparing modern vs contemporary interior design, contemporary refers to styles that are presently relevant and new.
 The move from stark modern lines began during the late 20th century.
 Yes, modern elements feature in contemporary designs, but innovation and a sense of fun set it apart from its predecessors.
 The softer edges and elaborate sculptural touches make contemporary interior design styles unique.

 Today, many beautiful trends make up contemporary interior design, but some of these styles include eclectic, Scandinavian, minimalism, coastal, industrial, and glam.